Corona Physical Material - C4D

 Presets

-The Corona Physical Material comes with 34 presets you can choose from.
-These don’t include any maps, just preselected settings in the material to give you a great starting point for many common types of materials that you’ll be using in your scenes.
+The Corona Physical Material comes with various presets you can choose from.
+These don’t include any textures, just preselected settings in the material to give you a great starting point for many common types of materials that you’ll be using in your scenes.

 physical29.jpg